tsilva/curriculum-vitae/README.md

 - **Platform:** iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-TALKiT is a social media alternative to texting where you can share your experiences by making your voice heard.
-It allows you to share your experience by recording your voice, instead of typing text.
+TALKiT is a social media platform that offers an alternative to texting, allowing users to share their experiences by recording and sharing their voice instead of typing.

 <!--
 - [App Store](https://itunes.apple.com/us/app/talkit-hands-free-social-network/id880219768)